-In all five problems, fitness was observed to improve over successive generations.
-Satisfactory results were generated in every case on the first or second run.
+In all six problems, fitness was observed to improve over successive generations.
+A large majority of the randomly created initial circuits of generation 0 were not able to be simulated by SPICE; however, most were simulatable after only a few generations.
+Satisfactory results were generated in every case on the first or second trial.
 When two runs were required, the first produced an almost satisfactory result.
+This rate of success suggests that the capabilities of the approach and current computing system have not been fully exploited.